mausworks/tyin/README.md

 ✅ Ergonomic
 ✅ Extensible

-Tyin is pronounced _tie-in_: it ties a state into your app.
+Tyin is pronounced _tie-in_: it ties state into your app.

 ## Installation